Hopi Ear Candles – are they a good idea?

 Hopi Ear Candles are typically offered by beauty therapists and alternative medicine centres, you will never see them offered in an audiology or medical setting.

 At best hopi ear candles could be described as ineffective quackery – and at worst dangerous to your health.
-Read this.
+Read this and Watch this.
 Clinical tests show that the residue present in hopi ear candles after burning is NOT ear wax as promoted, but the residue of the burned beeswax or paraffin.

 The American Academy of Otolarynology states that ear candles are not a safe option for removing ear wax and that no controlled studies or scientific evidence support their use for ear wax removal.

 The Food and Drug Administration has successfully taken several regulatory actions against the sale and distribution of ear candles since 1996, including seizing ear candle products and ordering injunctions.

 As an audiology clinic we can’t understand how they are still commonly available and used, they don’t work and are potentially dangerous to your health!